Granada, Córdoba, and Spain’s Costa del Sol

 This bluff, jutting jauntily into the sea, overlooks miles of coastline.
 A castle occupied this spot for centuries.

-The Nerja castle was part of a 16th-century lookout system.
-After Reconquista forces drove the Moors out...Oh, you're right.
-You don't come to the Costa del Sol for history; you come for fun in the sun...and to relax.
+Nerja's castle was part of a 16th-century lookout system.
+After Reconquista forces drove out the Muslim…oh, that's right.
+You don't come to the Costa del Sol for history; you come for fun in the sun…and relaxation.

 Nerja has several well-equipped beaches.
 The one just below town retains its fishing-village charm.
 Fishermen do their thing, while the tourists do theirs.
 The humble cottage evokes a bygone day.
 Spaniards love their little beach restaurants.

-A short hike leads to a broader beach that appeals to different tastes.
+A short hike takes us to a broader beach that appeals to different tastes.
 While it's packed through the summer, we're here in May, when the heat and crowds are just right.

 Ayo's place is famous for its beachside all-you-can-eat paella feast.
 For 30 years, he's been cooking up this classic Spanish specialty.